“I am the living bread that came down from Heaven… Unless you eat the flesh of the Son of Man and drink His blood, you do not have life within you.”

 For something so important and central to our lives as Catholics, the Eucharist is rich in mystery and yet full of grace.
 Bread and wine are woven into the early history of God’s people.
 We see this in Melchizedek’s offering of a sacrifice of bread and wine for Abraham’s victory (cf. Gn 14:18) through the Exodus from Egypt and the instution of the passover meal where the consumption of a sacrificed lamb, blessed bread, and wine was an act of thanksgiving to God.
 But, before being given up to death, Jesus gave a new and complete meaning to the sacrificed lamb, bread, and wine.

-If you have any questions concerning First Holy Communion, please contact the Office of Religious Education at (215)-757-5530.
+If you have any questions concerning First Holy Communion, please see below or contact the Faith Formation (PREP) Office at (215)-757-5530.

 We are always in need of individuals to assist the priest in the distribution of Holy Communion at our Weekend Masses.
-If you are interested in becoming a Eucharistic Minister and willing to go through the proper training, please contact Sr. Mary Ellen Diehl at psd@olg1.org or (215)-757-7700 to get started.
+If you are interested in becoming a Eucharistic Minister and willing to go through the proper training, please contact Maddie Appleby at [email protected] or (215)-757-7700 to get started.

 If you or someone you know is homebound and would like to receive Communion, please contact the Parish Office at (215)-757-7700.

 If you would like to become a Communion minister to the homebound, we welcome you to the team!
 Communion ministers are scheduled once a month and may bring Communion any day of their assigned week.
 Training is provided.
-Please contact Sr. Mary Ellen Diehl at psd@olg1.org or (215)-757-7700 for more information and/or to sign up.
+Please contact Maddie Appleby at [email protected] or (215)-757-7700 for more information and/or to sign up.